seldonian-framework/Tutorials/_tutorials/addl_datasets.md

 </div>

 <p>
-Running the script above will produce the following plot (one or very similar depending on your machine's random number generator):
+Running the script above will produce the following plot (or a very similar one depending on your machine's random number generator):
 </p>
 <div align="center">
     <figure>